September 14th 2020

 Electric vehicles (EVs) are better for the environment and very cheap to run.
 In recent years, the demand for EVs has been growing due to the increasing choice of car models, government subsidies (EVs don’t have to pay road user charges until the end of 2021), and consumers’ awareness of the environment and climate change.
-As of July 2020, they are 21,568 EVs in NZ.
+As of July 2020, there are 21,568 EVs in NZ.
 This number is expected to grow to 60,000-135,000 by 2023.

 EVs require a lot less maintenance than petrol and diesel vehicles as an electric engine only has around 20 moving parts compared to an internal combustion engine (ICE) which has almost 2,000 moving parts.
 They accelerate smoothly because there is no clutch or gears.
 There is also no engine noise or unwanted petrol or diesel smell.